Carter (name)

-Carter is a family name, and also may be a given name.
-Carter is of Irish, Scottish and English origin and is an occupational name given to one who transports goods by cart or wagon and ultimately from Old Norse kartr "wagon, cart", merged with native Old English cræt "chariot, cart".
-The Irish form cairt is from Old Norse too.

-It may also appear as an English reduced form of the Irish and Scottish Gaelic derived McCarter or the Scottish-Gaelic Mac Artair with Mc meaning "son of."
-Its appearance and pronunciation as Carter may also be the Anglicized form of the Irish Mac Artúir, Cuirtéir, Cartúir, Cartúr, or Ó Cuirtéir.
+Carter is an English language surname and given name that means "one who uses a cart" with presence throughout the British Isles including England, Ireland, and Scotland.
+It is derived from Anglo-Norman careter or caretier with linguistic root origins tracing from the Latin Carettarius ultimately originated from the Celtic word cairt, meaning "cart".
+Over time, through word evolution, it evolved to describe the person who drove the cart to move goods.
+The word cairt is still used in Gaelic.
+The Celtic word cairt has its origins in the Proto-Indo-European word "kars" or "kart", which referred to a wheeled vehicle.
+The surname, depending on origin may also have derivation from "cairtear," a Gaelic term for tourist or sojourner.

 In England, the earliest recorded use of the surname Carter dates back to 1192–1193, as evidenced by the entry of Norman knight Rannulf le Caretier in the Pipe Rolls of Huntingdonshire.
 This record appears during the reign of King Richard I, also known as Richard the Lionheart who ruled from 1189 to 1199.
 Close to a century later, on the Hundred Rolls of 1273, a census of Wales and England, includes six early bearers of the surname: Jocius Catetarius in Oxfordshire, Juliana le Cartere in Cambridgeshire, Nicholas le Carter in Oxfordshire, John le Cartere in Norfolk, Robert le Caretter in Huntingdonshire, and Margaret le Careter in Huntingdonshire.
 The Poll Tax of Yorkshire from 1379 lists Richardus Carter as another bearer of the surname in an Anglicized form.

-Following the Norman invasion of Ireland in the 1100s, Roman Catholic English derived Carter's also arrived in Ireland and settled into walled towns established by the Normans.
+Following the Norman invasion of Ireland in the 1100s, Roman Catholic English-derived Carters also arrived in Ireland and settled into walled towns established by the Normans.
 These Anglo-Normans assimilated into Irish culture, adopting Irish Gaelic customs, language, and religion, becoming what is referred to in Irish historiography as "more Irish than the Irish themselves."
 The later English and Scottish Protestant planter settlers in Ireland who arrived between the 1550s and 1700 and mainly settled in Ulster during the plantation of Ulster, established the Ulster Protestant community and remained a distinct class and group.
+The surname was also frequently used as a shortened, Anglicized form of the Irish surname McCarter, particularly by immigration clerks in the United States and Canada in the 19th century and early-20th century, or by families themselves aiming to shorten the name by dropping the "Mc."